ekedonald/Building-devopsfetch-for-Server-Information-Retrieval-and-Monitoring/README.md

    - Provides usage examples for each command-line flag (`-h` or `--help`).

 ## Implementing The `devopsfetch` Tool
-The approach to implementing the `devopsfetch` was divided 3 sections which will be discussed as follows:
+The approach to implementing the [devopsfetch](devopsfetch) tool was divided 3 main functions which will be discussed as follows:

 ### 1. Essential Functions